 Types Of Flowers

 Perfect flowers: Comprising both the male and the female parts, namely the stamens and pistils, perfect flowers can reproduce on their own.
-These flowers do not need to depend on outside sources to carry the pollen from a male flower to a female flower.
+These flowers do not depend on outside sources to carry the pollen from a male flower to a female flower.
 Some examples of perfect flowers include roses, lilies, and dandelions.

 Imperfect flowers: These are flowers that contain either the male or the female parts.
 Those comprising only the female parts are called pistillate flowers, and the ones with only male parts are called staminates.
 They are incapable of reproducing on their own and depend on outside sources for pollination.
 A few examples of imperfect flowers are melons, cucumbers, pumpkins, and holly.